ihavethatonvinyl/blog/content/conversations/in-conversation-owen-brazas-and-author-marc-masters.md

 **Owen**: I'm the only one doing sound collages in my songs.

 **Marc Masters**: Yeah, and the two prime guys get to know each other run into each other that way, but yeah, those are definitely two of the first ones.
 Tere's the kind of more avant-garde-ish kind of, you know, the mail art kind of aspect of tapes that I think of those guys and women as cassette artists, too.
 I don't know if there's any specific ones that I would think of first.
-There's this guy, who goes by the name Zandstone, Zan Hoffman, who, in that scene, is known as the guy who made the most.
+There's this guy, who goes by the name Zanstones, Zan Hoffman, who, in that scene, is known as the guy who made the most.
 Like, he has walls and walls of cassettes, and he'd ask people to collaborate with him all the time.
 He'd send them a cassette and say, add something to it, or use the other two tracks on a four-track and put something on it.
 It was like his palette, like a painter would be painting on canvas every day.

 So I think of him a little bit in terms of that.
 I mean, he's not that super well-known, obviously, but he is kind of one of the purest cassette artists I can think of.
 It  wasn't just that this is the easy way to do it, or that this is the cheapest way to do it, although those contributed to it, but he found something in it that's like, this is gonna be my medium.
 You know, it was pretty odd.

-**Owen**: Have you seen Seven-O, Daniel Johnson, stuff like that, singer-songwriters, bedroom producer-type people.
+**Owen**: Have you seen Sebadoh, Daniel Johnson, stuff like that, singer-songwriters, bedroom producer-type people.
 I feel like that's how I first became aware of cassettes; In the DIY underground.

 But now I feel that it has moved more towards what you're speaking.
 When I go to shows, if I go to an avant-garde show, a noise show, they don't have records, they have cassettes.
 Cassettes are the choice of medium that they are presenting their stuff with.